SinghArindam/FileTreeGen/README.md

 ## 📄 License

-This project is open source and available under the MIT License.
+This project is open source and available under the Apache License Version 2.0.

 ## 🔗 Related Tools